docksal/ci-agent/README.md

 `REMOTE_BUILD_BASE`

-The directory location on the remote server where the repositories should be cloned down to and built.
+The default directory location on the remote server where the repositories should be cloned down to and built.
 Defaults to `/home/ubuntu/builds`

 `GITHUB_TOKEN` and `BITBUCKET_TOKEN`